AustinEast/heaps-aseprite/README.md

 * Supports all Color Modes, Animation Tags, Layers, and Slices (including 9-Slices!)
 * Includes the `AseAnim` Class to easily render Animations (based on the Heaps Engine's `Anim` Class)
 * Supports Live Resource Updating
+* Gets Type-safe references to an Aseprite file's Tags and Slices (thanks @deepnight!)

 ## Getting Started